Advanced Business Analytics

 Advanced Analytics refers to the fields of Machine Learning, Predictive Analytics, Process Mining, Text Mining, and Social Network Analysis, to name a few.
 It is presumed that participants are familiar with the theoretical concepts from one or more of the mentioned data science areas.
 The focus of the seminar is on the application of those concepts on given use cases from industry.

 Students gain practical skills in extracting and manipulating structured and unstructured data, executing methods for descriptive, predictive, or prescriptive analysis, and effectively interpreting and presenting analytic results.
-Thus, students do not only get hands-on technical experience but also gain domain knowledge and learn soft-skills relevant for data scientist (e.g., teamwork, critical thinking, storytelling).
+Thus, students do not only get hands-on technical experience but also gain domain knowledge and learn soft-skills relevant for data scientists (e.g., teamwork, critical thinking, storytelling).

 Course structure